 Wasps are a hugely diverse group of insects.
 Often brightly coloured, wasps come in a multitude of black, brown, yellow and red patterns.

-Many people only know wasps for their stings, which they use to kill prey or defend themselves, but very few are able to penetrate human skin.
+Many people know wasps only for their stings, which they use to kill prey or defend themselves.
+But very few species actually sting people.

-These creatures also carry out beneficial tasks in the garden: visiting flowers, wasps are important pollinators.
-They’re also great for pest control – being carnivores, they catch and feed insects to stock their small nests or feed their young.
+Wasps also carry out beneficial roles in the garden, including pollinating flowers.
+They’re also great for pest control – they catch and feed invertebrates such as caterpillars, flies and aphids to stock their small nests or feed their young.
 Some parasitise other insects, or steal the food from other bees and wasps.

 German social wasp (Vespula germanica)

 Workers are 18mm in length, while queens reach 22mm.
-Similar to common wasp, but has longer black abdominal marks and a shield-shaped central blotch.
+Similar to the common wasp, but has longer black abdominal marks and a shield-shaped central blotch.
 Face has three black dots.
-Makes equally large nest of chewed wood with horizontal brood combs.
+Like the common wasp, it makes a large nest of chewed wood with horizontal brood combs.

 Ichneumon wasp (Rhyssa persuasoria)

-40mm in length, a narrow black body, with an extra 40mm egg-laying tube in the female.
+40mm in length, with a narrow black body, and an extra 40mm egg-laying tube in the female.
 Tail sheath is folded back to allow a pin-thin drill to penetrate dead wood, where eggs are laid on grubs of horntail wasps, which the larvae then devour.

 Mason wasp (Ancistrocerus parietum)

 Illustration of a mason wasp, showing its distinctive thick black abdominal stripe